Njuman/simplecrud/README.md

 ### Intent

-This is a simple example of how you would setup a simple Hexagonal Architecture using spring.
-The power is using this design pattern is that is isolates dependency from your business logic using ports.
+This example of how you would develop a simple Hexagonal Architecture Java application using spring.
+The power is using this design pattern that is isolated dependency from your business logic using ports.

 ### Run